acce-cloud/oodt-0.3-rmq-test-workflow/README.md

 * For each Workflow Manager, a RMQ client co-located in the same container, which periodically pulls messages from the RMQ server and use them to submit workflows to the local WM

+This tutorial is based on Docker images built from OODT 0.3.

 # Pre-Requisites
 * A cluster of N hosts with Docker installed
 * A shared disk cross-mounted across all hosts, used to store the following directories: